 WHAT WE DO

-Our programs and services include case intake and counseling, investigative services, attorney referrals, outreach and education, professional support to government agencies, and fair lending and inclusive communities programs.
+Our programs and services include case intake and counseling, investigative services, outreach and education, professional support to government agencies, and fair lending and inclusive communities programs.

 The Metropolitan Milwaukee Fair Housing Council serves Milwaukee, Washington, Waukesha, Ozaukee, Dane, Outagamie, Brown, Winnebago and Calumet Counties, the City of Fond du Lac, and conducts out-of-service-area activities as well.